-The school is in the process of developing a strategic plan: 2020 - 2025.
-The plan has specific short, medium and long term targets.
+The school is in the process of implementing a strategic plan: 2020 - 2025.
 The plan is student-focused and designed to ensure that CCPS graduates are well rounded, happy, confident, work ready and willing to make a difference in their world.
-Once the strategic plan is approved by the School Board a copy will be made available to staff, parents and students.
 The plan will be continually reviewed and updated.